ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md

 DICE@fda.hhs.gov

-* Food and Drug Administration
+Food and Drug Administration

-* MedWatch (HF-2)
+MedWatch (HF-2)

-* 5600 Fishers Lane, Room 17-65
+5600 Fishers Lane, Room 17-65

-* Rockville, MD 20857
+Rockville, MD 20857

 1-800-FDA-1088 (Press “0” to speak with a staff member) or 301-827-7240

 NOTE: FORM FDA 3500 ONLY
 Go to MedWatch and click on "How to Report".

-* Reporting Systems Monitoring Branch
+Reporting Systems Monitoring Branch

-* Division of Surveillance Systems
+Division of Surveillance Systems

-* Office of Surveillance and Biometrics
+Office of Surveillance and Biometrics

-* Center for Devices and Radiological Health
+Center for Devices and Radiological Health

-* 10903 New Hampshire Avenue, WO66
+10903 New Hampshire Avenue, WO66

-* Silver Spring, MD 20993
+Silver Spring, MD 20993

-NOTE: FDA FORMS 3500A, 3417, and 3419 and instructions for each Web pages
+NOTE: FDA FORMS 3500A, 3417, and 3419 and instructions.
-Medical Device Reporting (MDR)
-The instructions for the Mandatory MedWatch Form, 3500A.

 WHERE TO SUBMIT ALL MANDATORY MDR REPORTS

-* Food and Drug Administration
+Food and Drug Administration

-* Center for Devices and Radiological Health
+Center for Devices and Radiological Health

-* PO Box 3002
+PO Box 3002

-* Rockville, MD 20847-3002
+Rockville, MD 20847-3002

-NOTE: Envelopes must be specifically identified with the type of report enclosed, e.g., Manufacturer Report, User Facility Report, Baseline Report, Annual Report, Five-Day Report, Supplemental Report, etc.,
+NOTE: Envelopes must be specifically identified with the type of report enclosed, e.g., Manufacturer Report, User Facility Report, Baseline Report, Annual Report, Five-Day Report, Supplemental Report, etc..